-While copying DUPs to a new repository immediately after creating a new repository displays unspecified supported platforms.
-How can we overcome this scenario?
+While copying DUPs to a new repository immediately after creating a new repository, unspecified supported platforms message is displayed.
+What do i do now?

 Immediately after creating a New Repository, if you use Copy To option to duplicate bundle(s) from the newly created repository to another new repository; you may encounter some data loss.